atomisthq/docs/docs/developer/client.md

-You interact with the Atomist development automation API via a client [WebSocket][ws] connection.
+When running a Software Delivery Machine (SDM) or lower-level Atomist API client, you interact with the Atomist development automation API via a client [WebSocket][ws] connection.
 WebSocket connections are persistent, providing bidirectional communication between the client and the API.
 As such, the client process is a persistent process with a lifecycle that is more like a traditional _server_ process.
 This